Thursday, 11 July 2013

 At this point we joined an official GR for the first time since entering St-Gilles.
 Actually it was a GRP (le Sentier du Golfe Antique), which circled the great lagoon adjoining Narbonne.

-There was something reassuring about the sight of these red and yellow markers, even though we had no chance of getting lost.
+There was something reassuring about the sight of these red and yellow markers, even though we knew we had no chance of getting lost.